-Romania: Hidroelectrica listing necessary for the status improvement of the Romanian capital market22.
-March 2017. / SEE Energy News
+Romania: Hidroelectrica listing necessary for the status improvement of the Romanian capital market, SEE Energy News

 The listing of the power company Hidroelectrica is necessary for the Romanian capital market in order to upgrade from the frontier market to the emerging market status and the Romanian state will be the main beneficiary of this promotion, said Lucian Anghel, Chairman of the Bucharest Stock Exchange.